 Cantonese cooks are even fancier with their use of stock.
 They use it to cook leafy greens like pea tips and baby choy sum in a slightly soupy sauce.
 Who knew vegetables could taste so good?

 In the meantime, give this simple recipe a try.
 You may never buy chicken stock in a can or a box again.

 Put all the ingredients in a large stockpot—a whole 4 lb chicken, ginger, scallions, and cold water.
 Bring it to a boil over high heat, and then immediately turn down the heat to medium low.
 Cover the lid, and let simmer for 4 to 6 hours—the longer the better.

-Once the stock is cooled, strain the broth into individual containers or canning jars and store them in the refrigerator or freezer for future use.
-I usually don’t salt the stock at this stage, preferring to add salt as needed when cooking whatever recipe I’m using the stock in.
+Once you’ve cooled the stock, strain the broth into individual containers or canning jars.
+Store them in the refrigerator or freezer for future use.
+I usually don’t salt the stock at this stage.
+I prefer to add salt as needed when cooking whatever recipe I’m using it in.

 As for the chicken, at this point…it’s no longer edible (unless you enjoy dry, boiled chicken).
 All that flavor went straight from the chicken into the stock.
 I usually just pick out and discard all the bones and reserve the meat for deluxe chicken dinners for Barley (and Jake, before her).
 Lucky dogs, I say!

-Enjoy this one guys, it’s a pillar of our recipe arsenal!
+Enjoy this one.
+It’s a pillar of our recipe arsenal!